 JENN JUNK, EXECUTIVE DIRECTOR & COACH

 Jenn rowed at Michigan State University and began coaching for Ignatius Chicago Crew (ICC) in 2006.
-Jenn is US Rowing Level II certified coach and RYT200 yoga instructor.
+Jenn is US Rowing Level II certified coach, Concept 2 certified coach and RYT200 yoga instructor.
 In recognition of her achievements as the Founder and Coach of ROW®, Jenn was honored in November of 2009 as the Athena Foundation Chicago Young Professional Award recipient, and in 2010 she received Today’s Chicago Woman’s INSPIRED Award.
 In 2011 US Rowing recognized Jenn as the Masters Coach of the Year and in 2014 she was awarded the Spartan Innovator Award by the Michigan State Chicago Alumni Association.
 Most recently, Jenn was recognized in 2016 by Lakeview High School with the Outstanding Young Alumni Award.

 In the summer of 2012, Jenn rowed the 1,500 mile perimeter of Lake Michigan raising over $150,000 to buy boats and equipment for the team.